×

 This dynamic word can be a verb, an adjectival noun (also known as a quasi-adjective, which are commonly found in the Japanese language) or a regular noun. 曖昧 stands for things that are ambiguous, vague or obscure in nature.

 It’s commonly used to describe someone or something’s behavior or relationship with another person.
-As you see below, it can also be used to describe content.
+As you can see in the sentence below, it can also be used to describe content.

 その冊子には曖昧な点が多い。(そのさっしには あいまいな てんが おおい。)